7 staff members at St. Boniface Hospital's COVID-19 unit resigned in 9 days: memo | CBC News

 Nurse who resigned said the working conditions at the Winnipeg hospital are 'horrible' and stressful

-St. Bonificace Hospital has seen seven staff resignations in the span of nine days in one of its COVID-19 units, according to a memo emailed to staff at the Winnipeg hospital.
+St. Boniface Hospital has seen seven staff resignations in the span of nine days in one of its COVID-19 units, according to a memo emailed to staff at the Winnipeg hospital.

 The email was sent by hospital management to staff on Sept.
 10. It outlined "risks" for the 6A unit, where COVID-19 patients are treated.